 How quickly can you buy Bitcoin on Binance?

-Using a debit card, bank account, Binance coin or a credit card, you can order digital currency instantly, allowing trades to take place in a matter of seconds.
+Using a debit card, bank account, Binance coin or a credit card, you can order digital currency instantly, allowing trades to take place in a matter of seconds up to 15-30 minutes.

 Do you own the coins in your own digital wallet?